kwaledesign/Coding-Standards/css.md

 Class names should remain content-independent[[3]](README.md#works-cited).
 By avoiding tightly coupled class names and content semantics, code is more easily reused and modularized to allow for increased scalability of your architecture.
-Because the most reusable code components are those with content-independent class names, class names should be derived from repeating structural or functional patterns.
+Because the most reusable code components are those with content-independent class names, class names should be derived from repeating structural or functional patterns and never from the content.

 >"We shouldn't be afraid of making the connections between layers clear and
 >explicit rather than having class names rigidly reflect specific content.